IBM/manage-control-device-node-red/README.md

 </tr>
 </table>

-2. Log into your Bluemix account.
+2. Log into your IBM Cloud account.
 ```
 cf login -u YOUR_BLUEMIX_USERNAME
 ```
 If prompted, select the organization and space where you want to deploy Watson IoT Platform and the sample app. **Note** example a) org: john.doe@ibm.com  b) space = dev

-3. Deploy the Watson IoT Platform service to Bluemix.
+3. Deploy the Watson IoT Platform service to IBM Cloud.
 ```
 cf create-service iotf-service iotf-service-free YOUR_IOT_PLATFORM_NAME
 ```